NMoroney/Awesome-Gain-Maps/images/cats/readme.md

 Cats are great HDR test content.

-Fur and whiskers provide high frequency details.
+Fur and whiskers provide challenging high frequency details.

 Depending on the scene they can have a lot of contrast (backlit, snow) or low contrast (dim illumination).